 - A list of conference attendees with contact information

-- A post-conference website for additional resources, photos, and podcasts
+- A post-conference website for additional resources

 - For AFP members, attendance qualifies for CFRE credits

-- Opportunities to buy books written by speakers and get them signed
+- Opportunities to buy books written by speakers

 - Certificates of completion at the end of the conference

-You will also enjoy delicious, primarily organic and locally grown food:
+- You will also enjoy delicious, primarily organic and locally grown food:

 - Networking reception in Ford Gardens at the conference center after the first day

-- Breakfast both conference days
+- Continental breakfast both conference days

 - Delicious lunches in the outside garden

-More information about the Frances C. Arrillada Alumni Center, including public transportation, directions, and parking, is available here.
+The September 9-10 program will be held at the Frances C. Arrillaga Alumni Center, a state-of-the-art facility located on Stanford University's campus.
+More information about the Frances C. Arrillaga Alumni Center, including public transportation, directions, and parking, is available here.

 Stanford is located between San Francisco and San Jose in the heart of Silicon Valley.
 The campus's 8,100 acres reach from the rural foothills of the Santa Cruz Mountains to the Stanford Shopping Center in Palo Alto.
 Stanford is conveniently located between two major airports—25 miles south of San Francisco International Airport and 20 miles north of San Jose International Airport.
 Mass transit is available from both airports to the Stanford campus and area hotels:

-Find information about CalTrain here.
+Find information about Caltrain here.